 SOIL HEALTH & NUTRIENTS SUB-COMMITTEE: Colson Doyle, Resource Specialist; Indiana State Department of Agriculture

-WILDLIFE HABITAT SUB-COMMITTEE: Zachary Schoenherr, Resource Specialist: Indiana State Department of Agriculture
+WILDLIFE HABITAT SUB-COMMITTEE: Zachary Schoenherr, Property Manager Hovey Lake FWA, Indiana Department of Natural Resources

 LWP ORGANIZATIONAL BREAKDOWN